At School At War

 Also on this page:

-Stage 2 Community and Remembrance: At School At War commemorates Anzac Day, the Armistice and the First World War.
+Stage 2 Community and Remembrance: School Children and the Anzacs commemorates Anzac Day, the Armistice and the First World War.
 This immersive program builds inquiry skills and understandings of the foundations and significance of Anzac Day through the perspective of 1914-1918 school students.

 Inquiry questions